deansredhalo/supernaw/README.md

 You know the lady's a lot like Reno...Supernaw is running on port 1993
 ```

 Fire up Postman or whatever REST client you prefer and you can now begin making API CRUD calls using the prefix `http://localhost:1993/` (1993 was the year of Doug Supernaw's biggest hit, "Reno" -- FUN FACT!).
+The database will be empty to start, so you'll have to try doing some POSTs to populate it.

 ## Things to do